 Now comes a really idiotic part.
 As they fly about a thousand feet above the forest, Kelly happens to look down and see the bear as it walks across a clearing.
 Oddly enough, the Grizzly is opting to undertake this troll while walking on its hind legs.
 Yes, sir…this is evolution in action.
 Not only has this bear mastered the art of tactical thinking, but it is now learning how to walk erect all the time.
 Pretty soon it will invent written language and dirty jokes.
 The close-ups of the Grizzly are shots with a real bear, but the long distance shots of the animal walking on its hind legs are achieved through the time honored technique of suitmation, AKA a dork in a bear suit.
-Take a look at the screen cap below to see what I mean.
+Take a look at the screen cap to the right to see what I mean.
 It reminds me of Katahadin, the mutant killer bear in Prophecy.

 Don brings the helicopter around and dive bombs the bear, which takes off running.
 They pursue the Grizzly until it vanishes into some trees.
 They circle some more and then spot the bear again as it hauls ass across more open terrain.
 Lots more shots of the bear running and the chopper flying now follow, before Kelly instructs Don to land the aircraft.
 Don isn’t sure, but Kelly sees the Bear run behind some trees again and figures the creature is tired and scared – the perfect circumstances under which to bag the beast.
 Don relents and sets down the helicopter.